Accenture/AmpliGraph/docs/experiments.rst

 ========== ======= ======== ======== ======== ======== ==========================

 .. note:: FB15K-237 validation and test sets include triples with entities that do not occur
     in the training set.
-We removed (8, 29) unseen entities inside (9, 28) triples in (validation, test) sets in this experiment.
+We found 8 unseen entities in the validation set and 29 in the test set.
+    In the experiments we excluded the triples where such entities appear (9 triples in from the validation set and 28 from the test set).